googleforgames/agones/site/content/en/docs/Installation/Terraform/eks.md

 - cluster_name - the name of the EKS cluster (default is "agones-terraform-example")
 - agones_version - the version of agones to install (an empty string, which is the default, is the latest version from the [Helm repository](https://agones.dev/chart/stable))
 - machine_type - EC2 instance type for hosting game servers (default is "t2.large")
-- region - the location of the cluster (default is "us-west2")
+- region - the location of the cluster (default is "us-west-2")
 - node_count - count of game server nodes for the default node pool (default is "4")
 - log_level - possible values: Fatal, Error, Warn, Info, Debug (default is "info")
 - feature_gates - a list of alpha and beta version features to enable.
 For example, "PlayerTracking=true&ContainerPortAllocation=true"
+- gameserver_minPort - the lower bound of the port range which gameservers will listen on (default is "7000")
+- gameserver_maxPort - the upper bound of the port range which gameservers will listen on (default is "8000")
+- gameserver_namespaces - a list of namespaces which will be used to run gameservers (default is `["default"]`).
+For example `["default", "xbox-gameservers", "mobile-gameservers"]`

 Now you can create an EKS cluster and deploy Agones on EKS:
 ```